 Dr. Marc is a veterinarian and writer for Pets Best, a dog insurance and cat insurance agency.

-By veterinarians Dr. Marc and Dr. Fiona, for Pets Best, a pet insurance agency for dogs and cats
+By Dr. Eva Evans, a veterinarian and writer for Pets Best, a pet health insurance agency for dogs and cats.

 Getting a new puppy is a fun, exciting, and at times an overwhelming experience.
 Puppies require lots of attention, play time, training, health care and proper nutrition.
 Follow these five steps to ensure that your new puppy stays on track for the best nutrition.

 - Feed the Right Food – Puppies should eat a commercially prepared puppy food, not an adult dog food.
 They are growing and their bodies need a different combination of protein, fat and carbohydrates.
 It is important to feed your puppy only puppy food to keep him healthy.
 If you have a small breed puppy, be sure to buy small breed puppy food which is easier for little mouths to chew.
 If you have a large or giant breed puppy such as a Great Dane or Mastiff, be sure to buy large or giant breed puppy food.
 These breeds require a different amount of calcium and phosphorous for bone growth than smaller dogs, so it is important to feed the right type of puppy food.
 If you are unsure which type of puppy food you should be feeding, consult your veterinarian.

 - Dental Chews – Puppies love to chew!
 As dogs age, they get plaque and tartar build up on their teeth.
 Dental chews can help reduce tooth decay between dental cleanings.
 If you plan to start giving your puppy dental health chews, make sure the product is certified by the Veterinary Oral Health Council (VOHC).
 Look for the VOHC Seal of Approval when buying dental chews.
 Also, be sure to follow the product instructions and do not over feed these chews.